 In point of fact, there is no one way.
 There is no religion that will lead its followers to enlightenment.
 While the experience of enlightenment is about the same for everyone who experiences it, the way there is absolutely unique for each individual.

 There are religious groups and individuals who do good works for the world.
-There are religious groups that do not attempt to impose their beliefs and ideologies on others.
+There are religious groups that do not proselytize or attempt to impose their beliefs and ideologies on others.
 There are offshoots of religions that really attempt to guide people to the enlightenment of the religion’s initial enlightened one.
 These groups are usually small and not well funded.

 On the other hand, most large, modern and well-funded religious groups are still playing the same games.
 Convincing their followers that God needs their money and property.
 That they will be blessed on Earth and in heaven if they give of their substance and earnings to the religious organization.
 These are scams.

 So, in conclusion.
 My suggestion is that if you are attracted to a particular religion for comradery, comfort, doing good works or meeting that ideal mate, then fine.
 But the minute that religious leader tells you that you must give money to get into heaven or that you must cut your hair in a certain way or only eat certain foods or dress in a certain way to be pleasing in the eyes of God, run the other way.
-And if any person from any religion tells you that they must impose their religious ideology on others or that non-believers are going to hell or that you should harm or murder others in the name of that religion, tell them to bugger off, run the other way and tell the local authorities.
+And if any person from any religion tells you that they must impose their religious ideology on others or that non-believers are going to hell or that you should harm or murder others in the name of that religion, tell them to bugger off, run the other way.
 Shun these people.
 Make them untouchable.
 Educate your friends and family about them so that no one falls into their traps.
 Give them no quarter, sustenance or support.
 Do not do business with them.
 Do not offer them shelter.
 Be vocal.
 Let them know that they are not correct and they are not welcome in your community.

 Religion is not going away.
 There will always be people who are attracted to religions for a thousand different reasons.
 Some religious groups are wonderful, some are fine, some are harmless and neutral, some are scams and some are evil.
 It is important that you use discernment when dealing with religion.